grpc/proposal/A71-xds-fallback.md

 ### Change global XdsClient from a single instance to per-target instances

 Current gRPC implementation is using a single XdsClient for all data plane targets.
-For fallback, this would mean that all the channels would switch to using the data from the fallback xDS control plane which is not desirable (see below).
+For fallback, if any one channel triggers fallback, then all channels regardless of authority would switch to using the data from the fallback xDS control plane which is not desirable.

+gRPC servers using the xDS configuration will share the same XdsClient instance keyed with a dedicated well-known key value.

-Changes XdsClient to per-data plane target would enable gRPC to switch to fallback configuration only for channels that need xDS resource that have not been downloaded yet.
+Changes XdsClient to per-data plane target would enable gRPC to switch to fallback configuration only for channels that need xDS resources that have not been downloaded yet.

 This change would change the channels to get XdsClient for their data plane target.
 It will also require changes to the CSDS service to aggregate configs from multiple XdsClients.
-For gRPC Core, this would entail updating `grpc_dump_xds_configs` function to iterate over XdsClients and aggregate the data available in each.
-A new field will be added to the CSDS response to indicate the channel target the data is associated with.
-See [A40] for details on CSDS.
+The CSDS RPC service will be changed to get data from all XdsClient instances.
+A new string field named `channel_target` will be added to the CSDS `ClientConfig` message to indicate the channel target the data is associated with.

-gRPC servers using the xDS configuration will share the same XdsClient instance keyed with a dedicated well-known key value.
+Adding this field will not require updating the CSDS client as its value will be the same for most resources in most cases.

 ### Change xDS Bootstrap to handle multiple xDS configuration servers

 Current gRPC xDS implementations only use the first xDS configuration server listed in the bootstrap JSON document.
-Fallback implementation requires changes to use server listed and keep track of their ordering as it defines the relative priority of the different xDS config servers.
+Fallback implementation requires changes to use all servers listed in order from highest to lowest priority.

 ### Change XdsClient to support fallback within each xDS authority

 The fallback process is initiated if both of the following conditions hold:

-* There is a connectivity failure on the ADS stream, as described in [A57]:
+* There is a connectivity failure on the ADS stream, as described in [A57] this means either:
     - Channel reports TRANSIENT_FAILURE.
     - The ADS stream was closed before the first server response had been received.
 * At least one watcher exists for a resource that is not cached.
+Cached resources include:
+    - Resources that have been successfully received and can be used.
+    - Resources that are considered non-existent according to [xDS Protocol Specification][resource-does-not-exist].

-This may happen either when setting up a new channel or if the xDS control plane becomes unavailable after a resource change notification was received.
+This may happen during a new channel setup or mid-config update, when the control plane notifies of the config change and becomes unavailable before the new config resources are downloaded.

 XdsClients will need to be changed to support multiple ADS connections for each authority.
-Once the fallback process begins, impacted XdsClient will establish a connection to the next xDS control plane listed in the bootstrap JSON.
-Then then XdsClient will subscribed to all watched resources on that server and will update the cache based on the received responses.
+Once the fallback process begins, an impacted XdsClient will establish a connection to the next xDS control plane listed in the bootstrap JSON.
+Then XdsClient will subscribe to all watched resources on that server and will update the cache based on the received responses.

 Connecting to the lower-priority servers does not close gRPC connections to the higher-priority servers.
 XdsClient will still wait for xDS resources on the ADS stream.
-Once such resource is received, XdsClient will close connections to the lower-priority server(s) and will use the resources from the higher priority servers.
+Once such a resource is received, the XdsClient will close connections to the lower-priority server(s) and will use the resources from the higher priority servers.